Arpad-H/QRScanner/README.md

 # QR Code Scanner

 A custom-built QR Code Scanner written from scratch — no OpenCV, no third-party QR libraries.
-This project is focused on **low-level image processing**, **pattern recognition**, and **QR decoding logic**
+This project is focused on **low-level image processing**, **pattern recognition**, and **QR decoding logic**.

 Developed at the Hochschule Osnabrück for the Module Imageprocessing.

 ---